 How to Start Clothing Business in Nigeria

-We all know it’s impossible to start a business like this without capital except of cus you already have an aunt or uncle that is in this business that you can get clothes from on credit and pay back after you have sold the clothes.
+We all know it’s impossible to start a business like this without capital except of cause you already have an aunt or uncle that is in this business that you can get clothes from on credit and payback after you have sold the clothes.

 So getting your capital is really what you want to do here.